CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowWorkflowProperties.md

 ```

 ### -RollbackOnCancel
-When set to true, the changes are automatically rolled back if the workflow execution is cancelled.
+When set to true, the changes are automatically rolled back if the workflow execution is canceled.

 ```yaml
 Type: bool